chris-pearce/backpack.css/README.md

 </head>
 ```

+Or if you prefer to host backpack.css yourself simply visit the [UNPKG hosted version](https://unpkg.com/backpack.css) and do a "Save As" to your machine.

 ### Overriding

 backpack.css is just CSS so you can easily override any of its styles just as you would override any CSS, as in, via the rules of the cascade and specificity.